plants-mom/semantic-accessibility-et2/README.txt

-This repository contains the data and the code for the analysis of the second eye-tracking experiment (referred to as "experiment 4" in the paper) described in the paper "Semantic accessibility and interference in pronoun resolution".
+This repository contains the data and the code for the analysis of the second eye-tracking experiment (referred to as "experiment 4" in the paper), and the analysis of the data pooled from the first (referred to as "experiment 2" in the paper) and the second eye-tracking experiments described in the paper "Semantic accessibility and interference in pronoun resolution".
 See this osf repository for details: https://osf.io/xznw7/ If you just want to examine the results feel free to download doc/models_summary.html.
 This file contains all the results.
 If you want to reproduce the analysis, read on.

 There is a default.nix file in the src dir which will make all the relevant packages available in your shell.
 You have to have nix installed